anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

   Minimal Launch Overhead
 </p>

-It’s interesting that layer_norm time in combined takes 44 us, which is roughly 7.1 times slower than in each individual layer_norm in `split_stack`, even though layer_norm in `split_stack` takes 16 times more data.
-The reason is that the smaller calls to layer_norm do not saturate the GPU’s compute power.
+It’s interesting that layer norm in `combined` takes 43 us, which is roughly 7.1 times slower than in each individual layer norm in `split_stack`, even though layer norm in `split_stack` takes 16 times more data.
+The reason is that the smaller calls to layer norm do not saturate the GPU computationally.
 The same phenomenon is seen in tanh, where it’s even more pronounced.
-As discussed in [Counting TFLOPS](http://www.gpupuzzlers.com/2023/02/06/vector-flops.html), tanh has low arithmetic intensity and is therefore memory bandwidth limited (this is true for almost every point-wise kernel); the same is true for layer_norm.
+As discussed in [Counting TFLOPS](http://www.gpupuzzlers.com/2023/02/06/vector-flops.html), tanh has low arithmetic intensity and is therefore memory bandwidth limited (this is true for almost every point-wise kernel); the same is true for layer norm.

 ### Puzzler 2